 Finally, successful candidates will be asked to provide the names of references who can serve as a reference for past work performance.
 All offers are subject to successful completion of a criminal record check before employment is confirmed.

 What to Do

-From an active Employment and Assistance Worker (EAW) job posting, use the "submit your profile" button at the bottom of the page to enter your information and upload you profile.
-You will be prompted to complete a detailed questionnaire.
-This questionnaire will time out after 60 minutes, so we recommend you save a copy of the questions on a word document and prepare your responses separately so you can cut and paste them.
+From an active Employment & Assistance Worker (EAW) job posting, use the "Submit Your Profile" button at the bottom of the page to enter your information and upload you profile.
+You'll be prompted to complete a detailed questionnaire.
+This questionnaire will time out after 60 minutes, so we recommend that you save a copy of the questions on a word document and prepare your responses separately so you can cut and paste them.

-The questionnaire asks specific questions around how you meet the basic qualifications and these answers are used to decide whether you are screened in or out.
+The questionnaire asks specific questions around how you meet the basic qualifications, and these answers are used to decide whether you're screened in or out.
 Please ensure you include date ranges for all work experience and details of the type of duties you performed as part of your job.
-Take care to read the "more information" button on each question so your answers are accurate and complete.
+Take care to read the "More Information" button on each question so your answers are accurate and complete.

 The Application Process

-Review these steps to learn how to prepare for a behavioural Interview and study the competencies that are listed in the job profile because the interview questions will be designed to assess these competencies.
-Expect to be asked to describe a situation from you past where you had to demonstrate one or more of the competencies outlined in the job profile.
+Review these steps to learn how to prepare for a Behavioural Interview and study the Competencies that are listed in the job profile.
+Interview questions will be designed to assess these Competencies.
+Expect to be asked to describe a situation from your past where you had to demonstrate one or more of the Competencies outlined in the job profile.
 Remember to think of a scenario where you can describe what you did and how you did it, including your thought processes.